If you have not heard about IFTTT, then this guide is for you.

 The result: Get a text message reminding you of the upcoming birthday of your children.

 What it’s good for: Very few things are more gratifying to a child than being celebrated on his or her special day.
 Avoid unintentional slips and make the young ones feel special.

 The result: Get an email whenever The Blooming Child website posts new content.

 What it’s good for: The Blooming Child site is among the most popular parenting resources.
 Increase your parenting knowledge by receiving these automated emails.

 The result: Saves your Facebook posts in a document and saves it to Dropbox.

 What it’s good for: Parents, you know how often you post your little one’s accomplishments and funny sayings to your Facebook.
 This will allow you to go through said gems whenever you want.

 The result: Get a direct message sent to you through Twitter when a new item appears on eBay.

 What it’s good for: Buying the perfect gift!
-This recipe can be easily adjusted to match whatever item you have in mind that appears on eBay.
+This Applet can be easily adjusted to match whatever item you have in mind that appears on eBay.
 It can also be adjusted to work through SMS, email and lots of other IFTTT channels easily.